Rickienatividad/capstone-db/README.md

 # Ruby on Reels

 This is the back-end component for a fishing utility app that gives users access to reference material such as images and habits of freshwater species of fish, knot tying instructions and examples, and a map depicting locations of public boat ramps in the state of South Carolina.
 Future features will allow the user to drop a marker on the map that associates with the location of their log entries.
+Information for the knots, fish species, and boat ramp coordinates were scraped from various websites utilizing Ruby gems.
 <strong>The repository for the front-end component of this application can be found</strong> [HERE](https://github.com/Rickienatividad/capstone-frontend) .

 Technologies utilized to bring things to life: